 Love it or hate it, but geolocation is present in more than 90% of apps installed on your smartphone.
 In fact, Touchscreen sensors, 3G, GPS and Camera functionality are four elephants on which the mobile app world is resting now.
-So, if you’re up to making a successful mobile app, you’d better take advantage of these technologies.
+So, if you’re up to making a successful location-based service app, you’d better take advantage of these technologies.

 Regardless of the privacy concerns, geolocation made our lives easier.
 It gave birth to the wide range of mobile apps we’re using in our everyday adventures roaming through metropolitan jungles.